-Iambic pentameter is a complicated phrase used to refer to a very common way that lines of poetry can be structured.
-Each line contains five sets of two beats.
-The first is unstressed and the second is stressed.
+Iambic pentameter is a very common way that lines of poetry are structured.
+Each line has five sets of two beats, the first is unstressed and the second is stressed.

 Now that we know that the line is made of unstressed and stressed beats, let’s get to the “pentameter” part of the structure.
 The root of the word, “penta” means “five.”
 This is a hint that these lines have five iambs.
 Or, at its simplest, each line contains five sets of two beats.
 The first is unstressed and the second stressed.